An-him/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2-print_alphabet_x10.c
 	function that prints 10 times the alphabet, in lowercase, followed by a new line. use _putchar twice in your code
+10-add.c
+	 function that adds two integers and returns the result.